acend/infrastructure/README.md

 Terraform deploys the `GitRepository` resource pointing to this repository and one `Kustomization` resource which will deploy all resources in `deploy/bootstrap`.
 The `deploy/bootstrap` folder contains more `Kustomization` resources to deploy all our applications.
 An application can be deployed using plain Kubernetes resource files or from `HelmRepository` with a `HelmRelease`.
 See [Manage Helm Releases](https://fluxcd.io/flux/guides/helmreleases/) in the flux documentation.
 Currently most of our applications are deployed using a Helm chart.

+### Cluster access

+For the moment, no external authentication provider is included (see https://github.com/acend/infrastructure/issues/11).
+We rely on ServiceAccounts and ServiceAccount JWT Tokens to authenticate.
+RKE2 provides a set of Admin Credentials on intial installation.
+All other ServiceAccounts and the JWT Tokens are created manually or using the rbac-manager.

+See the How to section on how to create a new Service Account with `cluster-admin` permission.

 ## Applications

 ### Monitoring